 These data can be easily queried on the MiTracking data portal.
 Results are provided in tables, charts, and maps that can be downloaded, saved, and printed.
 The data provided by the MiTracking program can create greater awareness of environmental health concerns, and inform public health actions and programs.

-The MiTracking Program is part of the Centers for Disease Control and Prevention's National Environmental Public Health Tracking Network.
-For more information about states and cities in the CDC's Tracking Network, visit Michigan's Tracking Profile or other state profiles.
+The MiTracking Program is part of the Centers for Disease Control and Prevention's National Environmental Public Health Tracking Program.
+For more information about jurisdictions in CDC's Tracking Program, visit Michigan's Tracking Profile or other program profiles.

 Data Content Areas